 - Practitioners treating patients with lymphedema will successfully have completed a minimum of 135 hours of Complete Decongestive Therapy coursework.
 The CDT entry level curriculum should be presented in no more than four integrated courses from a single training program.
-Unrelated review, advanced or supplemental courses do not satisfy the entry level requirement of intentional course linkage. - It is required that one-third (1/3) of training hours, minimum of 45 hours, should be theoretical instruction.
-Two-thirds (2/3) of training hours, minimum of 90 hours, should be practical, hands-on, face-to-face laboratory instruction.
-Course work should include ongoing measures of competency such as exams after completion of independent study unit and evaluation of skills competency.

-- Didactic instruction can be delivered in the classroom or by distributed education, which is defined as the teacher and the student being separated by time and or space.
+Unrelated review, advanced or supplemental course es do not satisfy the entry level requirement of intentional course linkage. - It is required that one-third (1/3) of the training hours, a minimum of 45 hours, should be theoretical instruction.
+Two-thirds (2/3) of the training hours, a minimum of 90 hours, should be practical, hands-on, face-to-face laboratory instruction.
+It is expected that the course work would include ongoing measures of student competency such as exams after completion of independent study unit and evaluation of skills competency. - Didactic instruction can be delivered in the classroom or by distributed education, which is defined as the teacher and the student being separated by time and or space.
 Typically, distributed education involves technology such as the internet, interactive television, or videotape.
 Review time (independent study) and homework are not recognized as interactive instruction and will not be counted as contact hours. - Proof of satisfactory completion of 12 credit hours of college level human anatomy, physiology, and/or pathophysiology from an accredited college or university. - Have current unrestricted licensure in a related medical field (PT, PTA, OT, COTA, MT, SLP, RN, MD, DO, DC, PA, ATC).